Our priorities this year in our School Development plan (2023-24) are:

 While Key Stages 2, 3 and 4 have disappeared the principles of the Foundation Phase will remain the same but will become a part of one seamless curriculum for children aged 3 to 16 providing more joined up learning.

 Progression steps are now be in place at ages 5, 8, 11, 14 and 16 relating to broad expectations of a child’s progress.

 The way children learn in primary schools will be different.
 Learning includes skills and experiences, as well as knowledge.
 Teachers will have more freedom to teach in ways they feel will have the best outcomes for their learners.

 What are the Four Purposes?

 The new Curriculum for Wales has been developed to fulfil four key purposes and these underpin everything we do in school.
 We aim to produce children who are:

 Enterprising, creative contributors

 Ethical, informed citizens

-Subjects will be grouped into six Areas of Learning and Experience but this doesn’t mean an end to traditional subjects.
+Subjects are now grouped into six Areas of Learning and Experience but this doesn’t mean an end to traditional subjects.
 For example, in the Humanities Area of Learning and Experience, History will still be taught but perhaps with broader context by comparing its religious and societal impact to events happening today.

 The six Areas of Learning and Experience are: